5 Muscle Building FoodsMarch 30, 2017| Lauren

 #4 – Spinach

-Spinach is rich in nitrates, which can help promote the production of nitric oxide or NO. Dietary nitrates are believed to feed into the nitrate-nitrite-NO pathway, increasing the amount of NO available in the body.
+Spinach is a great bodybuilding food.
+It is rich in nitrates, which can help promote the production of nitric oxide or NO. Dietary nitrates are believed to feed into the nitrate-nitrite-NO pathway, increasing the amount of NO available in the body.
 Increases in NO cause greater vasodilatation of blood vessels, which allows for greater nutrient delivery to working muscles.
 Nitrates have also been found to boost exercise performance, including improved time to exhaustion, reduced oxygen consumption and improved speed.
 Spinach can supply over 250 mg of nitrate per 100 g serving, which is about half a bag.
 In addition to nitrates, spinach is also high in the antioxidant vitamin A and vitamin C, as well as providing a source of magnesium, iron and calcium – critical minerals for muscle contraction.
-You can find sautéed spinach on the Fuel-Up menu as one of our many vegetable sides.
+You can find sautéed spinach on the Fuel-Up menu as one of our many vegetable sides when you’re creating your own bodybuilding meal prep.

 #5 – Whey Protein

 This dairy protein is on most muscle-building food lists, for good reason.
 Whey protein has one of the highest biological values of protein because it provides a high concentration of essential amino acids including the most important – the branched chain amino acids.
 Whey protein is also high in growth factors involved in the process of muscle building.
 This is because whey protein is isolated from dairy protein, providing a concentrated powder of aminos and growth factors.
 Ingestion of whey protein results in a sharp and rapid increase in plasma amino acids, making this protein perfect for post-workout supplementation.
 Research supports the use of whey protein for increasing muscle mass via increasing protein synthesis, improving recovery following exercise and sustaining immune function during high-volume training periods in athletes.
 Use whey protein as a convenient source of protein to help meet your daily needs or as part of your pre and post-workout supplementation.
 Most whey protein powders deliver between 20 to 30 g of protein per scoop depending on the blend and manufacturer.
 It can also be added to many recipes including oats pudding, or protein bars and bites recipes.
-Try the Fuel-Up Oats Puddings, Protein Bars or Protein Bites, all made with whey protein.
+Try the Fuel-Up Oats Puddings, Protein Bars or Protein Bites, all made with whey protein, when preparing your bodybuilding meal prep for delivery in Dubai or Abu Dhabi.

 Campbell B, Krieder RB, Ziengenfuss T, et al. International Society of Sports Nutrition position stand: protein and exercise.
 JISSN.
 2007.
 4(8).